Program Assistant/Associate, Campus Operations

 We are looking for a self-driven candidate with a passion for the critical field of foreign policy to invigorate existing JQAS student chapters through strategic relationship building, identify and recruit new chapter leaders and faculty partners, and shepherd the success of chapters as a leading venue for foreign policy on their campuses.
-This is a perfect opportunity for former student leaders with a deep interest in foreign policy to build valuable professional skills and make connections that will propel them into a meaningful career.
+Experience with a JQA Society chapter is desirable but not required.

 Your responsibilities include:

-- Engage current JQA student chapter leaders in educational content to deepen their knowledge of relevant U.S. foreign policy issues
+- Engage current JQA student chapter leaders in educational content to deepen their knowledge of relevant foreign policy issues

 - Mentor chapter leaders as they prepare for impactful foreign policy careers; serve as an exemplar of professionalism for them

 Desired knowledge and skills you bring to the team: